itsezsid/v4/content/jobs/School/index.md

 url: 'https://monash.edu'
 ---

-- Electrical and Computer Systems Engineering
+- Major in Electrical and Computer Systems Engineering
+- Minor in Computer Science